Creamy Vegan Macaroni Salad

 -

-Whisk the vegan dressing
+Whisk together the vegan dressing

-In a bowl, whisk vegan mayo, Dijon, maple syrup, apple cider vinegar, lemon juice, garlic powder, onion powder, salt, and black pepper until smooth and glossy.
+In a medium bowl, whisk the vegan mayo, Dijon mustard, maple syrup, apple cider vinegar, and lemon juice until smooth.

 -